doctorfree/MusicPlayerPlus/README.md

 	-T indicates use a tmux session for either ASCIImatics or mpcplus -w indicates write metadata during beets import
+	-W indicates do not write metadata during beets import -X 'query' performs an analysis and retrieval of audio-based information for all music library media matching 'query'.
+A query of 'all' performs the analysis  and retrieval on the entire music library.
-	-W indicates do not write metadata during beets import -z fzmpopt specifies the fzmp option and invokes fzmp to list/search/select media in the MPD library.
+	-z fzmpopt specifies the fzmp option and invokes fzmp to list/search/select media in the MPD library.
 		Valid values for fzmpopt are 'a', 'A', 'g', 'p', or 'P'